 FAULT PROBABLE CAUSE REMEDY TOOTH BREAKAGE Too fast advance Decrease advance, exerting less cutting Wrong cutting speed pressure.
 Change disk speed and/or diameter.
-See chapter " Material classification and choice of disks" and the Table of cutting and the second Wrong tooth pitch speed s according to disk diameter.
+See chapter " Material classification and Wrong tooth pitch choice of disks" and the Table of cutting speed s according to disk diameter.
 Choose a suitable disk.
-See chapter " Material classification and choice of disks".
-KINA MARANA ANA ANA ANA ANA ANA ANA ANA ANA AN Low quality disk Ineffective gripping of the part in the vise.
+See chapter "Material classification and choice of disks".
+Low quality disk Ineffective gripping of the part in the vise.
 Previously broken tooth left in the cut.
 Use a better quality disk.
 Check the gripping of the part.
 Cutting resumed on a groove made previously.
 Insufficient lubricating refrigerant or wrong emulsion.
 Accurately remove all the parts left in.
 Make the cut elsewhere, turning the part.
 Check the level of the liquid in the tank.
-Increase the flew of lubricating refrigerant, checking that the hole and the liquid outlet pipe or part blocked Sticky accumulation of material on the disk.
+Increase the flew of lubricating refrigerant, checking that the hole and Sticky accumulation of material on the disk. the liguid outlet pipe are not blocked.
 Check the blend of lubricating coolant and choose a better quality disk.
-002 PREMATURE DISK WEAR Wrong running in of the disk .
+003 PREMATURE DISK WEAR Wrong running in of the disk.
+See chapter "Material classification and choice of disks" in the paragraph on Running in the disk.
 Wrong cutting speed.
-See chapter " Material classification and choice of disks" in the paragraph on Running in the disk.
-Change disk speed and / or diameter. m On See Chapter "Material classification and choice of disks" and the Table of cutting speeds according to disk diameter.
+Change disk speed and / or diameter.
+See Chapter "Material classification and choice of disks" and the Table of cutting speeds according to disk diameter.
 Unsuitable tooth profile.
 Choose a suitable disk.
-See Chapter " Material classification and choice of disks" in the paragraph on Type of disks.
+See Chapter "Material classification and choice of disks" in the paragraph on Type of disks.
 Choose a suitable disk.
-See Chapter " Material classification and Wrong tooth pitch. choice of disks".
+See Chapter "Material classification and Wrong tooth pitch. choice of disks".
 Use a better quality disk.
 Check the level of the liquid in the tank.
 Low quality disk.
 Insufficient lubricating refrigerant.
 Increase the flow of lubricating refrigerant, checking that the hole and the liquid outlet pipe are not blocked.